 Admission by donation.
 This durational movement installation will take place in the exhibition, "Migration Parade: Holon"

 “Apart and a part, only have one space in between” *

 “Migration Parade: Helical Song”, by dance artist and choreographer Charlie Prince, will be performed from March 27th - April 3rd, 2022, at The Penticton Gallery in the “Migration Parade: Holon” Exhibition.
 This piece observes the nature of collectivity, of the hive mind as a force which shapes both the self-assertive and the integrative tendencies of organisms.

 It is a journey of encounter between bodies weaving the mediums of dance, sound composition & sculpture.

-In response to Danielle & Alexandra's thematic of the role of the individual within the group and the group within the individual, for this project I am interested in exploring materiality as an exposure to others: How can matter, be it flesh, sound or textile, serve as a dynamic and shifting entanglement of relations?
+In response to Migration Parade’s theme of the role of the individual within the group and the group within the individual, Helical Song addresses materiality as an exposure to others: How can matter, be it flesh, sound or textile, serve as a dynamic and shifting entanglement of relations?